Gyana491/KrushiMitra-AI/Readme.md

 ## Testing Queries

 The following queries are designed to test various capabilities of the KrushiMitra AI Agent.
 These queries simulate real farmer interactions and cover multiple agricultural domains.

 I recommend some from odisha to test the queries in Odia Languages.

 (Please try Voice Input in Odia Languages)

 Please choose any location in Odisha.
-Ex: Keonjhar Odisha, jajpur Odisha
+Ex: Keonjhar, jajpur , Jagatsinghpur, sambalpur

 ## Weather-Related Queries